 Don’t you hate that awkward tension after a fight?
 You know, the one that people don’t really talk about?
 You’re not even annoyed anymore, but there’s just this awkward silence and you can’t quite seem to snap back into normality.

 You wonder whether your partner is still annoyed, or whether they too are hovering in limbo between arguing and normality.
 Neither partner wants to be the first to move, talk, or make eye contact.
 And neither partner’s true intentions are clear.

 It can be pretty frustrating.
 The argument is over, so why is it so difficult to move on?
 In submitting ourselves to this strange state of post-argument awkwardness, we are extending the negativity, when we could be enjoying our relationships in the way that we should be!

-Arguments are bad enough as is, without extending it by a couple of hours of awkward silences.
-We need to learn to resolve and move on from arguments quickly and efficiently, so that we don’t waste our time needlessly on confusions, egos or frustrations.
+Arguments are bad enough as is, without extending them by a couple of hours of awkward silences.
+We need to learn to resolve and move on from arguments quickly and efficiently so that we don’t waste our time needlessly on confusion, egos or frustrations.

 Try out these 8 tips that will allow you and your partner to heal and snap back quickly after an argument, so both of you can enjoy each other’s company once again!

 I think we can all agree that most arguments we have are just plain silly and a few days later, you often struggle to remember what it was that caused the disagreement in the first place!
 So is it really worth arguing in the first place?